richbl/remote-folder-copy/README.md

-> **Deprecated project**: note that *this project has been replaced* by a backward-compatible upgrade called [**Remote-Copy**](https://github.com/richbl/remote-copy) which permits the secure remote copy of both files and folders.
+> **DEPRECATED PROJECT**: note that *this project has been replaced* by a backward-compatible upgrade called [**Remote-Copy**](https://github.com/richbl/remote-copy) which permits the secure remote copy of both files and folders.
 As a result, **this project will no longer be maintained** in favor of support for this more comprehensive project.

 # Remote-Folder-Copy